 For fathers with more than one child (the average number of children per family was two), only those expressions directed at the target child were rated.

 There were also significant differences in the kind of language fathers used with sons and daughters.
-Fathers were more likely to use achievement-related words with their sons, i.e., "top,” “win,” “proud”, while using more emotion-laden and analytical words with their daughters.
+Fathers were more likely to use achievement-related words with their sons—"top,” “win,” “proud”—while using more emotion-laden and analytical words with their daughters.
 This included words relating to sadness or words relating to the body.
 Based on behavioral results alone, fathers appear to be reinforcing gender expectations by encouraging girls to be more empathetic while encouraging boys to be more competitive.

-In looking at the MRI findings, there appeared to be significant differences in brain responding between fathers of daughters and fathers of sons.
-For example, fathers of daughters showed much higher activation in visual processing areas of the brain when shown happy facial pictures of their children than fathers of sons do.
+In looking at the MRI findings, there appeared to be significant differences in brain response between fathers of daughters and fathers of sons.
+Fathers of daughters showed much higher activation in visual processing areas of the brain than fathers of sons when shown happy facial pictures of their children.
 They also showed greater activation in the orbitofrontal cortex linked to emotional regulation.
 Fathers of sons also showed significant brain activation when presented with neutral facial expressions which are often associated with rough and tumble play, though the exact reason for this is still unclear.
 On the other hand, fathers showed identical responding when presented with pictures of either their sons or daughters with sad facial expressions.